 Shinji very briefly gets this in Neon Genesis Evangelion, only to be sucked inside a giant shadow monster and helplessly navel-gaze for the next eight hours.

-Fifty years later, this seems to be the case with the young "hero" Alpha, gaining super powers by accident, instantly becoming a media darling... then cheating behind his girlfriend's back, emancipating himself from his parents and forcing Spidey (who's fault it was that he HAD powers in the first place) to declare it's going to end.
+Fifty years later, this seems to be the case with the young "hero" Alpha, gaining super powers by accident, instantly becoming a media darling... then cheating behind his girlfriend's back, emancipating himself from his parents and forcing Spidey (whose fault it was that he had powers in the first place) to declare it's going to end.

 In Asterix and the Normans, the village Dreadful Musician gets his first compliment on his music, ever - a hip young teen who tells him that he would probably do better in the city.
 This goes to his head in a huge way, and he decides to pack his bags and leave for the city at the worst possible time, without having any idea what he's doing.
 He ends up leaving a trail of people he's alienated, annoyed and property that he's destroyed, and ends up penniless nowhere near his destination, where he's found by Obelix and persuaded to come home.